mortfb/Handin3DSYS/README.md

 /help - shows the list of the possible commands

+/lt - shows the current Lamport Time Stamp for the client.

 To use the commands just type it in the terminal and then press enter

 If you just want to send a message type anything you want in the terminal and press enter.